Palma-Bifani/GitExpress/git_flow/README.md

 - Create a new branch, add a new file, and commit.
 - Remerge your branch and delete it.
 - Make an additional modification and commit.
-- Travel back a commit, create a new branch from here and edit the same file you modified in the previous step.
+- Travel back a commit, create a new branch from here, and edit the file you modified in the previous step.
-- Merge your new branch with main, solving the possible conflicts.
+- Merge your new branch with the main one, solving the possible conflicts.
 - Push your changes remotely.